QuickFastly/Nova-Regna/World/Organizations/Risky Witches.md

 **[[Ustonia]]**\
 As Ustonia had negative relations with Destrea already, they seized an opportunity when the Risky Witches formed and formed a pact.
 Ustonia provides the Risky Witches with supplies and arms regularly in return for a heavy discount on their services and mutual defense when called for.

+## Trivia

+- The name "Risky Witches" is silly, and they all know it.
+During their time as rebels, a name for their group was never considered, but when one was suddenly needed, nobody had any ideas.
+When discussing The Big Event, a young Garm commented that the operation was very risky.
+Freya joked about it.
+The group ran with it, and the joke became their name.

 -----
 > [!cite] Author info